adyen-examples/adyen-dotnet-online-payments/checkout-example/readme.md

 There are typically 3 options:
 * deploy on your own cloud provider
 * deploy on Gitpod
-* expose your localhost with tunneling software (i.e. ngrok)
+* expose your localhost with tunneling software (i.e. ngrok or visual-studio port tunneling)

 #### Option 1: cloud deployment
 If you deploy on your cloud provider (or your own public server) the webhook URL will be the URL of the server